 Canyon Speedmax CF 8 vs Ribble Ultra Tri: price and availability

-The Canyon Speedmax CF 8 is available to buy directly from Canyon, prices from £4,499.
+The Canyon Speedmax CF 8 is available to buy directly from Canyon (opens in new tab), with prices from £4,499.

 There are at least 13 different versions of the Speedmax CF 8, including the beautiful Speedmax CF SLX DISC Kona LTD (opens in new tab) selling for £9,749.

-The Ribble Ultra Tri is available to buy directly from Ribble, prices from £1,899.
+The Ribble Ultra Tri is available to buy directly from Ribble, with prices from £1,899.

-There is a range of customisation options available which can bump up the price of the bike significantly, such as adding the Level RB88 PRO Carbon Clincher 700c wheelset to the mix.
+There is a range of customisation options available that can bump up the bike's price significantly, such as adding the Level RB88 PRO Carbon Clincher 700c wheelset to the mix.

 Canyon Speedmax CF 8 vs Ribble Ultra Tri: frame and fork

 The Ribble Ultra Tri features a Toray T1000/T800 Full Carbon Monocoque frame and a Ultra Tri Full Carbon Fibre Monocoque fork.
 Same as above, the carbon lends stiffness to the bike while 'monocoque' is just a fancy word, really, and no one really understands what it really means.
-For some, a monocoque frame means it was built from one piece as opposed to fused together whereas in reality, monocoque refers to the part having a structural, kind of like a load-bearing skin.
+For some, a monocoque frame means it was built from one piece instead of fused together, whereas, in reality, monocoque refers to the part having a structural, load-bearing skin.

-The weight of the bikes are very similar with the Canyon being somewhat lighter (Canyon – 9.32 kg, Ribble – 9.95 kg).
+The weight of the bikes is very similar, with the Canyon being somewhat lighter (Canyon – 9.32 kg, Ribble – 9.95 kg).